 nonfiction, or drama (for stage or screen),

-- Submit to the Director of English Graduate Studies a letter of interest outlining motivation for post-graduate study at UNK,
+- Submit a letter of interest outlining motivation for post-graduate study at UNK,

 previous work in the discipline, particular literary interests, and educational goals.